raspberrypilearning/sleep-tracker/en/quiz1/question_2.md

   --- feedback ---

   This is a block from the Variables menu.
-We used the movements variable to count the number of times the accelerometer detected rolls left or right.
+You used the movements variable to count the number of times the accelerometer detected rolls left or right.

   --- /feedback ---